Parish and Town Council Deposits

 - When disposing of records care should be taken to prevent such things as identity theft and breach of confidentiality by shredding.

-BARS will always accept signed minutes.
+We will always accept signed minutes.

-BARS will only accept material which is likely to be of interest to historians - maters such as grass cutting and street lighting are very peripheral to the history of a town or parish but things such as local newsletters are very helpful for providing a flavour of the place and time in which they originated.
+We will only accept material which is likely to be of interest to historians - maters such as grass cutting and street lighting are very peripheral to the history of a town or parish but things such as local newsletters are very helpful for providing a flavour of the place and time in which they originated.

-BARS will not accept information material from regional or national bodies or from local bodies such as District Councils or the County Council; it will accept purely local things such as leaflets sent round by the local scouts or guides advertising activities.
+We will not accept information material from regional or national bodies or from local bodies such as District Councils or the County Council; it will accept purely local things such as leaflets sent round by the local scouts or guides advertising activities.

 - Single issue files and general correspondence files will be accepted where they cover or include a subject likely to be of interest in future, (see the second bullet point above)

-- Planning applications: BARS will be interested in taking plans, but not the surrounding documentation, if the planned works were actually carried out, provided they fulfil one of the following criteria: they involve a listed building; they involve a local business such as a pub or garage; they are a major development locally.
+- Planning applications: we are interested in taking plans, but not the surrounding documentation, if the planned works were actually carried out, provided they fulfil one of the following criteria: they involve a listed building; they involve a local business such as a pub or garage; they are a major development locally.
 The size of a major development will depend on the size of the place involved - a major development might be twenty houses in Flitwick but only two or three houses in Astwick.

 If you have any questions please do not hesitate to contact us on 01234 228833